 Thinking about a possible car crash, some parents feel guilty and spend as much as possible in order to get the best.
 This can really kill the excitement of having a baby and make the couple focus on what could possibly go wrong with the pregnancy or the baby.
-In turn, this could bring negative feelings into the marriage.

 You both have mixed feelings about the future

 Perhaps one of you feels more “ready” for this next step in life than the other.
-Or perhaps both of you bounce back and forth about if this is what you want.
-Once pregnant, you can’t go back, you have to forge ahead.
+Or, maybe both of you bounce back and forth about if this is what you want.
+Once pregnant, you can’t go back.
+You have to forge ahead.

 It’s all about the woman and the baby

 If he feels left out, he may withdraw or have negative feelings towards the whole life change in general.
 This can cause issues in the marriage; he may not speak up and then become sad or angry because his feelings are not being heard.

 Sex will change during the course of the pregnancy

 This can help the husband and wife feel more connected and loving towards each other as they spend more intimate time together.
-Unfortunately, later in the pregnancy many women’s sex drives lessen quite a bit, especially as their bellies get large and sometimes impede regular sexual positions, and women tend to feel less sexy and have less energy for sex.
-This can cause couples to feel less connected and loving towards each other as they spend less intimate time together.
+Unfortunately, later in the pregnancy, many women’s sex drives lessen quite a bit, especially as their bellies get large and sometimes impede regular sexual positions.
+Women tend to feel less sexy and have less energy for sex.

-Pregnancy is a very important time in the lives of parents to be.
+Pregnancy is a critical time in the lives of parents to be.
 It can be an exciting time as the husband and wife think about all the possibilities and what their new child will be like.
 However, pregnancy can change the marriage relationship—sometimes for the negative—if the couple allows it to.